microsoft/react-native-code-push/README.md

 appcenter codepush release-react -a <ownerName>/MyApp-Android
 ```

-The release-react command enables such a simple workflow because it provides many sensible defaults (like generating a release bundle, assuming your app's entry file on iOS is either index.ios.js or index.js).
+The `release-react` command enables such a simple workflow because it provides many sensible defaults (like generating a release bundle, assuming your app's entry file on iOS is either i`index.ios.js` or `index.js`).
 However, all of these defaults can be customized to allow incremental flexibility as necessary, which makes it a good fit for most scenarios.

 ```shell
 # Release a mandatory update with a changelog